On this page

 We have enormous opportunities for mission and service and considerable challenges to face and resolve as we continue to deal with the local, national and global challenges that have a direct impact on our parish churches and the communities we serve.

-Within this context and following a period of listening and discernment that started when Bishop Guli became Bishop of Chelsmford in 2021, we have begun to set out our future direction of travel as a Diocese with a focus on Travelling Well Together.
+Within this context and following a period of listening and discernment that started when Bishop Guli became Bishop of Chelmsford in 2021, we have begun to set out our future direction of travel as a Diocese with a focus on Travelling Well Together.

 Our approach